-Goals 2009
+Goals 2010

-- ✓ Complete audits of several LHFA Business Processes according to the results of both the 2009 Risk Assessment Matrix and the LHFA Strategic Plan 2007-2016. - ✓ Initiate and conduct operational and compliance audits of selected LHFA programs.
-This includes the review of operations of that unit to ensure that results are consistent with organizational objectives. - ✓ Solicit proposals from IT consultants to perform a review of the LHFA IT Function.
-This review will look at basic security controls and overall functions and capabilities. - ✓ Develop and update all existing audit programs. - ✓ Develop an overall audit management database to house audit programs, audit results, and audit reference tools. - ✓ Complete implementation of TeamMate audit software. - ✓ Provide timely reports, information and advice in order to assist our customers with the achievement of their goals and the discharge of their duties. - ✓ Develop effective relationships with the Board of Commissioners while enhancing Board communication. - ✓ Continue to develop an informational Tool/Web Link on LHFA's Intranet. - ✓ Continue to make updates/adjustments as necessary to the LHFA COOP document. - ✓ Improve efficiency through the use of automated tools. - ✓ Maintain a continuous program of professional development which includes but is not limited to: - Use of analytics in Test Work - Supervisory and Leadership Training - Understanding of Risk Management - Obtaining Staff Professional Certifications
+- ✓ Complete audits of several LHFA Business Processes according to the results of both the 2009-2011 Risk Assessment Matrix and the LHFA Strategic Plan 2007-2016. - ✓ Initiate and conduct operational and compliance audits of selected LHFA programs.
+This includes the review of operations of that unit to ensure that results are consistent with organizational objectives. - ✓ Oversee the IT general security audit performed by Postlewaite and Netterville.
+This review will look at basic security controls and overall functions and capabilities of the LHFA IT department. - ✓ Develop and update all existing audit programs. - ✓ Assist the Contract Administration Department in the rebidding process of the Performance Based Contract Administration Contract issued by HUD. - ✓ Develop an overall audit management database to house audit programs, audit results, and audit reference tools. - ✓ Provide timely reports, information and advice in order to assist our customers with the achievement of their goals and the discharge of their duties.

-- Staff Performance Appraisals - Attendance at HR Sponsored Training Programs

-- ✓ Continue to coordinate with the third party, independent HOME audit reviewer in the development of the financial model to be used to collect funds from HOME Loans. - ✓ Review and update audit charter as necessary. - ✓ Keep Senior Management, the Audit Committee, and the Board of Commissioners informed of all pertinent audit matters.
+- ✓ Continue to develop effective relationships with the Board of Commissioners while enhancing Board communication. - ✓ Continue to develop an informational Tool/Web Link on LHFA's Intranet. - ✓ Continue to make updates/adjustments as necessary to the LHFA COOP document. - ✓ Continue to train staff on COOP events and activities. - ✓ Continue to provide support to the primary agencies identified in the state of Louisiana's emergency plans. - ✓ Improve efficiency through the use of automated tools. - ✓ Maintain a continuous program of professional development which includes but is not limited to: - Use of analytics in Test Work - Supervisory and Leadership Training - Understanding of Risk Management - Obtaining Staff Professional Certifications - Staff Performance Appraisals - Attendance at HR Sponsored Training Programs - ✓ Continue to coordinate with the third party, independent HOME audit reviewer in the development of the financial model to be used to collect funds from HOME Loans. - ✓ Review and update audit charter as necessary. - ✓ Keep Senior Management, the Audit Committee, and the Board of Commissioners informed of all pertinent audit matters.